-2.3- Finally, more than four tenth of the CPI basket were imputed
+2.4- Finally, less than four tenth of the CPI basket were imputed

-Finally, the share of imputation due to the Covid-19 is about 44% in the April all-item index; these imputations include both missing data due to the adjournment of the price collection and the disappearance of some consumption segments.
+Finally, the share of imputation due to the Covid-19 is about 39% in the May all-item index; these imputations include both missing data due to the adjournment of the price collection and the disappearance of some consumption segments during the lockdown or that haven't reopened since the end of the lockdown (restaurants, shows...).

 These imputation rates are particularly high for manufactured products and food (figure 2) whereas some aggregates remain well-followed: tobacco, energy, rents, communication services, health services.
-A table in the complementary data attached to the CPI dissemination for April provides information for each index about the imputation rate due to the health crisis.
+A table in the complementary data attached to the CPI dissemination for May provides information for each index about the imputation rate due to the health crisis.

-A commonly used method to perform these imputations is the imputation by the observed price change for the same products (about 14% of the CPI basket is imputed with this method); the imputation by the nearest aggregate estimation or a close consumption segment represents about 12% of the CPI basket.
-When no price was observed for a close product (it is the case for a lot of services, furnitures, cars), the estimation is based on the all-item index (about 14% of the CPI basket).
-Last, in few cases (about 3% of the basket), the carry-forward method was used (mainly for products purchased on a yearly basis).
-Because in April the change in the all-item index is zero, the choice between the all-item imputation or the carry-forward imputation leads to similar results (figure 3).
+The more commonly used method to perform these imputations is the imputation by the observed price change for the same products (about 16% of the CPI basket is imputed with this method); the imputation by the nearest aggregate estimation or a close consumption segment represents about 15% of the CPI basket.

+When no price was observed for a close product (it is the case for a lot of services), the estimation is based on the all-item index (about 5% of the CPI basket).
+Last, in few cases (about 3% of the basket), the carryforward method was used (mainly for products purchased on a yearly basis). (figure 3).